Last Updated: 27 May 2020

 We have a few options here – either filter on A-Z and browse through the sheet looking for the typical who, what,when, where, why, how, etc, OR create a named range containing key question-related terms and run a formula through Excel.
 Exceljet has a more detailed step-by-step process here.

-By using this technique we can find a big list of top 10 ideas that the moderators have put on the site:
+By using this technique we can find a big list of top 10 ideas that users have put on the site:

-And of course, there are numerous threads beginning with how, why, where, what etc. that give us plenty of ideas:
+There are also numerous threads beginning with how, why, where, what etc. that give us plenty of ideas:

 Hey presto!
 We now have a substantial list of topics which we can look into researching for content marketing purposes.
 The main advantage of this